Iasa-Global/btabok/README.md

 The BTABoK is first and foremost intended for individual practicing architects, though it does include significant portions dedicated to organizational excellence.
 It is meant as a people framework as opposed to a process, methodology or standard.
 It is meant to be the living body of knowledge for the practice of an architect attempting to fulfill their duty to their customer or employer.
 While Iasa includes corporate examples and concerns, the BTABoK must be useful by the independent practitioner and must assume that a single architect is as important as a group of architects.
 In addition, the BTABoK must be consistent and useful at any degree of scale, regardless of the number of architects involved in the endeavor, whether that be the delivery of a global fortune 100 business strategy or the delivery of a single solution for a small business.

 The BTABoK is inclusive of all specializations, sub-specializations and career levels of the architect profession.
-Although the title includes the terms information technology, the content has been written by keeping business, enterprise, solutions, software, information and infrastructure architects and their derivations in mind.
+Although the title includes the term information technology, the content has been written by keeping business, enterprise, solutions, software, information and infrastructure architects and their derivations in mind.
 Practitioners from each of these specializations continue to help in the development and maintenance of the body of knowledge.

 ## What is Architecture